skip to Main Content

 Çudamani Summer Institute (CSI)

-Enrollment Closed- Cudamani is announcing dates for our 2023 summer institute.
-At this time Covid is under control in Bali, temple ceremonies are in full swing, students are back to in person learning and as of January 2022 our own Cudamani school is stronger than ever.
-This may the year you can come to Bali and study with master teachers and live in our village ot Pengosekan.
+Cudamani is announcing dates for our 2024 summer institute.
+At this time after COVID, Balinese life has returned to normal.
+Temple ceremonies are in full swing, students are back to in person learning and as of January 2022 our own Cudamani school is stronger than ever.
+This may the year you can come to Bali and study with master teachers and live in our village of Pengosekan.
 We are prepared to offer supporting documents upon request for anyone applying for scholarships and fundings.

 Thank you, Dewa Putu Berata and Dewa Ayu Larassanti

 WHO ARE WE?
 Providing instruction to the children and youth of Pengosekan has been a primary goal of Sanggar Cudamani.
 Rooted in the conviction that gamelan and dance are a powerful means of developing spiritual discipline, Dewa Putu Berata and a team of sixteen teachers understand the critical social role the arts can play for youth in a rapidly modernizing world.
-As we celebrate 25 years of teaching in 2022 we find that many of our senior members began studying in Cudamani as young children.
-For the past sixteen years Çudamani Summer Institute has extended their educational reach by bringing hundreds of international students to their village Sanggar.
+In 2024 we celebrate 27 years of teaching.
+Our education program distinguishes us from other gamelan groups.
+The senior members of the professional group began their training as children with Cudamani .
+For the past seventeen years Çudamani Summer Institute has extended their educational reach by bringing hundreds of international students to their village Sanggar.

-For more than twenty-four years Çudamani has enhanced village life in Pengosekan by teaching hundreds of Balinese children, youth, and adults.
+For more than twenty-seven years Çudamani has enhanced village life in Pengosekan by teaching hundreds of Balinese children, youth, and adults.
 CSI is your opportunity to be a part of the Çudamani and Pengosekan community.
 Villagers young and old look forward to seeing CSI students-in-residence because of their earnest desire to study Balinese arts and culture.
-As you can imagine the tourist industry can be overwhelming.

-2023 ACTIVITIES- in addition to 50 + hours of instruction in gamelan and dance, many special events will be planned.
-Check in is on July 7th with accommodations in the lovingly appointed Puri Kobot Guest House.
-From here you are able to walk to classes without the congestion of Ubud traffic.
-We begin the program on July 8th and 9th with the CUDAMANI FESTIVAL @ Museum Puri Lukisan.
+2024 ACTIVITIES- in addition to 50 + hours of instruction in gamelan and dance, many special events will be planned.
+Accommodations at a local Guest House allow you to walk to classes without the congestion of Ubud traffic.
+We begin the program instruction on July 14th with the CUDAMANI FESTIVAL @ Museum Puri Lukisan.
 Virtually all our members from the youngest to the senior group will perform.
 A wide and diverse repertoire provide an orientation to the unique range of Cudamani’s artistic reach.
 We plan organized tours to key points of interest such as rice fields, lake and Mt.
 Batur, Tampaksiring Temple, etc..
 Instruction comes into focus as you share what you have learned by performing at a temple ceremoney in Pengosekan.
 Under the guidance of Cudamani, your participation in all our activities will be appropriate and respectful, indeed, your presence is appreciated by the local community.
-The final day on July 23rd brings all our efforts to a close with as we share all the works learned with each other, gather in a final closing circle, and end the day with farewell party.
+The final day on July 28rd brings all our efforts to a close with as we share all the works learned with each other, gather in a final closing circle, and end the day with farewell party.
 Villagers of Pengosekan appreciate your earnest interest and effort as you learn about their traditions.
 By the end of the two weeks, you will feel at home in Pengosekan.

 We mourn the loss of our great master and founding teacher Pak Nyoman Cerita